marcocarollo/Lunar-Lander/README.md

 To apply these algorithms, the environment is discretized using state aggregation.
 To reduce the effect of the curse of dimensionality, the discretization is performed more effectively.

+To tackle this problem even more, a count based exploration technique is implemented in [this notebook](Sarsa_expl_count.ipynb).

 Each model's hyperparameters are tuned using a grid search approach.
 The results of this analysis are available in the following folders:

 - [data](data) folder, for a general statistical analysis of the performance.